TheUndeadSloth/ML_EPFL/README.md

 ## Files

-We have one file with the 6 mandatory functions: least_squares + GD, SGD, ridge_regression, logistic_regression + penalized
+We have implementations.py with the 6 mandatory functions: least_squares + GD, SGD, ridge_regression, logistic_regression + penalized

-We have one file with helper functions:
+We have helpers.py with helper functions:

 And we have the main file run.py with the code to generate our predition

+we have Aditional functions that just includes the crossvalidation used in our project